UtahRails.net Copyright 2000-2008 Don Strack

 Bachman Spectrum 2-8-0 Consolidation

 So, is it UP?
-No, but it's really close, with the wheelbase being about two feet too long.
+No, the wheelbase is about two feet too long.
 Although the Bachman model is lettered for UP (OWR&N) 721 (a smaller, cylindrical-tendered oil burner built by Baldwin in 1903), it is well painted, and runs very well.
 Buy it , run it, it looks great with Centralia Car Shop's CA-3.
 Maybe renumber it, or even put a different tender on it -- you'll not be sorry.

 Other reviews state that the locomotive is based on the Illinois Central 900 class, the PRR H8, H9, and H10 classes, and Reading's I10 class.
 These reviews are in June 1998 Model Railroader and July 1998 Rail Model Journal.
 Both reviews are excellent.